Helmi stream

 The Helmi Stream is a stellar stream of the Milky Way galaxy.
 It started as a dwarf galaxy, now absorbed by the Milky Way as a stream.
-It was discovered in 1999, is formed of old stars deficient in heavy elements, and has a mass of 10 to 100 million solar masses.
+It was discovered in 1999, and is formed of old stars deficient in heavy elements, and has a mass of 10 to 100 million solar masses.
 It was absorbed by the Milky Way some 6 to 9 billion years ago.

 The stream was named after Amina Helmi, who discovered this stellar stream after noticing this group of stars all moving at the same speed and in the same direction.
 The Helmi Stream discovery affirmed theories that the merging of galaxies played a significant role in creating the giant structures of the Milky Way galaxy.

-In 2024 a subdwarf of spectral type sdT4 was identified as a possible member of the Helmi stream.
-The brown dwarf is called CWISE J155349.96+693355.2 has V_{tan} > 300 km/s and a poorly constrained radial velocity of +110 ±90 km/s.
+Ultra-metal-poor star

+In 2026 an ultra-metal-poor star was discovered in the Helmi stream dubbed HE 0144−4657.
+This star is believed to have formed in a gas cloud enriched by a Population III star explosion of ~50 solar masses before the dwarf galaxy collided with the Milky Way.